-A study from Weill Cornell Medical College and Columbia University developed a novel set of proposed metrics for electronic quality reporting [75].
-Researchers identified quality metric sets and rated them on their sensitivity to the potential effects of EHRs plus HIE, and their suitability for electronic reporting.
-Seventeen metric sets containing 1,064 individual metrics were identified, and after further refinement through evaluation and elimination, 18 final metrics were chosen in the areas of asthma, cardiovascular disease, congestive heart failure, diabetes, medication and allergy documentation, mental health, osteoporosis and prevention.
-Additional de novo measures were also created to address test ordering, medication management, referrals, follow-up after discharge, and revisits.
+A study from Weill Cornell Medical College and Columbia University developed a novel set of proposed metrics for electronic quality reporting.76 Researchers identified quality metric sets and rated them on their sensitivity to the potential effects of EHRs plus HIE, and their suitability for electronic reporting.
+Seventeen metric sets containing 1,064 individual metrics were identified, and after further refinement through evaluation and elimination, 18 final metrics were chosen in the areas of asthma, cardiovascular disease, congestive heart failure. diabetes, medication and allergy documentation, mental health, osteoporosis and prevention.
+Additional new measures were also created to address test ordering, medication management, referrals, follow-up after discharge, and revisits.
 The 18 final metrics were chosen from existing ambulatory care quality metric sets such as the National Committee for Quality Assurance (NCQA), the Physician Quality Reporting Initiative (PQRI), and the NQF ambulatory care measures, among others.
 A common element amongst many of these measures is the need for data from more than one source, such as diagnosis data plus medication data, or diagnosis data plus laboratory data.
-Therefore, these potential novel metrics may be suitable to capture the potential quality effects of EHRs with health information exchange with the goal of more accurately measuring and improving care.
+Therefore, these potential, novel metrics may be suitable to capture the potential quality effects of EHRs with health information exchange with the goal of more accurately measuring and improving care.
+These measures, which can potentially be included in the measurement framework, and the concept area they align with are shown in Table 4.